Ukraine's protest leaders name Yatseniuk as candidate for PM

 Oleksander Shlapak, a former economy minister and former deputy head of the central bank, was named as finance minister.

-Andriy Paruby, head of the "self-defence" force protecting the Kiev protest zone from police action during the three months of conflict, was named secretary of the powerful National Security and Defence Council.
+Andriy Paruby, head of the "self-defense" force protecting the Kiev protest zone from police action during the three months of conflict, was named secretary of the powerful National Security and Defence Council.

 "This is a government which is doomed to be able to work only for 3-4 months ... because they will have to take unpopular decisions", Turchinov said.